eclipse-tractusx/eclipse-tractusx.github.io/docs-kits_versioned_docs/version-24.08/kits/Demand and Capacity Management Kit/adoption-view/use-case/rfu.md

 c->>s: I have data known by ID e03ac75f with timestamp 2023.12.12 do you have a more recent version?

 end
-c->>c: Inform user that I am synchronized the data alt Data not in sync s->>c: Here is a more recent version of data e03ac75f else Data still in sync s->>c: You already have the most recent version of data e03ac75f
+c->>c: Inform user that I am synchronizing the data alt Data not in sync s->>c: Here is a more recent version of data e03ac75f else Data still in sync s->>c: You already have the most recent version of data e03ac75f

 end
-c->>c: Show user how old the data is and when was the last time it got synchronized.
+c->>c: Show user how old the data is and when it was last synchronized.
 ```

 For further details, please refer to [CX-0128 Demand and Capacity Management Data Exchange][StandardLibrary].